erenesto/gralig-docs/src/pages/markdown/docs/card/en.md

   </div>
 ```

-## Görsel İçeren Yatay Kartlar
+## Horizontal Cards with Image

-When you are using vertical cards with images, primarly you should use `.card-horizontal` in addition to the` .card`.
-And also if you want the image on left use the `.card-img-left` and if you want the image on left use the `.card-img-right`
+When you are using horizontal cards with images, primarly you should use `.card-horizontal` in addition to the` .card`.
+And also if you want the image on left use the `.card-img-left` and if you want the image on right use the `.card-img-right`

 <div class="gra-s-wrapper">
   <div class="card card-horizontal card-img-left">